HaMeD1379/Studly/sprint0.md

 ## Non-functional Reliability Feature
 #### Server Caching
-- In the event of database failure, we have limited functionality through server caching in memory.
+- In the event of database failure, we have limited functionality through server caching in memory so the application can still work.

 # Nice to Have Features
 - Private messages